danbev/learning-iot/README.md

       GND -----
            --
 ```
-So our 2.5V analog is read or passed in and we have a reference voltage of
+So our 2.5V analog signal is read or passed in and we have a reference voltage
-4.0V for ciruit.
+of 4.0V for ciruit.
 This is the voltage used for the comparators and it is
 divided among the 7 comparators in this circuit.
 Recall that this is a 3-bit
 ADC so we have 0-7 values that can be represented.
 The comparators work in this way: